|

 The

-head rests upon an embroidered cushion (the large crested helmet
+the Squire's head rests upon an embroidered cushion (the

-than that of any other effigy mentioned in this book.
-The wife
+any other effigy mentioned in this book.
+The wife is on

 long, loose robe, with a frill round her neck and wrists.